Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

 1. Remote App
 2. Desktop

-Task 1: Create Application Group:
+## **Task 1: Create Application Group**

 An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
-Now in this task we will create a new application group of type ‘Remote App’.
+Now in this task we will create a new application group of type ‘Remote App’ named *WVD-AG-01* and assign *wvduser01* to it.
+Then we will add two applications i.e *word* and *excel* to the application group.

 1. In the search bar, search for ‘Windows Virtual Desktop” and you will see a resource that shows up in the same name.
 Click on it.